Mexico Weather: Planning your Vacation Attire

 Top it all off by putting a hat or sombrero on your noggin

 For protection against the elements, a hat is a great item to bring along on a trip to Mexico.
-The word sombrero is derived from the Spanish term sombra, meaning “shadow” or “shade.”
+The word sombrero is derived from the Spanish term sombra, meaning "shadow" or "shade."
 With so many sunny days in Mexico, it is no wonder that the wide brimmed sombrero has remained so fashionable for so long.
 However, the extra wide-brimmed version that is favored by many mariachi musicians is considered by many to be too heavy and unwieldy for practical everyday use.
 Still, today there remain many ranchers in Mexico that choose to wear the sombrero, over its smaller cousin the cowboy hat, for its excellent sun shielding capabilities.
-Of course, a sombrero can be a difficult thing to pack into a suitcase, so you may wish to opt for a smaller baseball cap instead.
+Of course, a sombrero can be a difficult thing to pack into a suitcase, so you may wish to opt for a smaller baseball cap or buy one when you get to Mexico.